JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson1.md

 ---

+📝 Exercise 3

-📝 Exercise 3: Scaffold and TopAppBar
+* Scaffold and TopAppBar

----

-📝 Exercise 4: Adding logic to our Composable (conditions, control flow)
+* Adding logic to our Composable (conditions, control flow)

+* Creating a list of elements.
+Column and scrolling modifier

 ---